tonyduckles/octopress/source/_posts/2012-02-01-svn2svn-replaying-svn-history.markdown

 the pre-existing files/folders, so you run the appropriate `svn move` commands and happily commit those changes to your branch.
 Once everything is working happily, you go to merge these changes into `/trunk` and that all works great.
-After the commmit, if you run a `svn log -v -l1 /trunk` to look at the details of the most recent commit to trunk, you'll see something like this:
+After the commit, if you run a `svn log -v -l1 /trunk` to look at the details of the most recent commit to trunk, you'll see something like this:
     A /trunk/Project/RenamedFolder (from /branches/my-fix/Project/RenamedFolder@12345)
 ...which only describes the (top-level) folder rename, not any add/modifications/renames/etc